bioinfo-pf-curie/mpiSORT/README.txt

 We are investigating this issue, we are really sorry about that.
 Please take number of jobs greater than 6.

-2) When a job has no reads to sort for a chromosom the programm crashes, it happens when the sample is to small.
+2) When a job has no reads to sort for a chromosom the programm crashes, it happens when the data sample is to small <br />
+and the number of jobs is to high.
 To circumvent this issue reduce the number of jobs.
+This issue is also under investigation.

 Input Data:
 ----------